For the latest updates, please refer to our newest guide instead:

 Monterey (macOS 12) and earlier

-No security updates
+No support or security updates

-iOS operating system version
+iOS operating system

 Apple support